 Researching your ancestor’s estate record can provide a gold mine of information and give your genealogy research a boost!
 A common source of genealogical information, I daresay estate and probate records are among some of the first records a researcher seeks out.

-Well, you certainly find information on the deceased, but more often I am after information about any other family members that are mentioned.
-Multiple generations can also be found among the pages of an estate record.
+Well, you certainly find information on the deceased, but more often I am after information about any other family members and/or members of the community that are mentioned.
+Multiple generations, neigbors and those associated with the family can also be found among the pages of an estate record.

-If your ancestors were contentious and tended to sue each other over an estate, even better, at least for you the researcher.
+If your ancestors were contentious and tended to sue each other over an estate, even better.
+Well, maybe not for your ancestor’s family.
+For you the researcher?
+A family squabble over an estate created a lot of records and a paper trail.

 But I have to ask….